SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/localize-web-parts.md

     }
     ```

-1. Update the resource files accordingly to provide values for the **GreetingGroupName** string.
+1. Update the following resource files to provide values for the **GreetingGroupName** string.

     **./src/webparts/greeting/loc/en-us.js**